How To Grow Your Business Using Instagram and Build Brand

 Engage with your audience when they use your hаѕhtаg, rе-роѕt their content either on your profile or your Story.
 By giving recognition to your customers that use your hashtag, others will be еnсоurаgеd tо use it аѕ wеll.

-In addition to their posts and their customer’s posts on Instagram, ambassadors helped promote their items.
-There are ambassador crews of approximately 20 students each at over 1,000 college campuses.
+In addition to their and their customer’s posts, ambassadors also created posts to promote their items.
+There are ambassador crews of approximately 20 students each, at over 1,000 college campuses.

 Each crew manages their own Instagram page.
 So they have more than 1,000 Instagram accounts that are pushing their products to potential costumers.

 The results; They’ve seen a ton of engagement and are expected to double their revenue to $45 million this year.

 You should also be consistent with your posts.
 If you share posts relating to a different topic every time, it’ll be difficult for your audience to understand what your account is about.